ohle/todotxt-more/README.md

 Note that your rofi may look different depending on the theme you are using.

-The rofi method even binds some shortcuts keys for quick actions like prioritisation and editing.
-Once you select an item in either rofi or fzf, you're presented with an action menu (`todo.sh actionmenu`)
+The rofi method binds some shortcuts keys for quick actions like prioritisation and editing.
+Moreover, you can directly add new entries with rofi by just typing the full task entry in the search field and pressing enter.
+For existing items, once you select an item in either rofi or fzf, you're presented with an action menu (`todo.sh actionmenu`)

 ![action menu](doc/actionmenu.png)